BadDNA/seqcap/phylo/README.markdown

         >>> python phybase.py --input-file /some/file.trees --output-dir /some/out/dir --outgroup fish --taxa 'mouse human chimp etc'

-    Detailed information about the command line arguements may be obtained by typing `>>> python phybase.py --help`
+    Detailed information about the command line arguments may be obtained by typing `>>> python phybase.py --help`

 * **`phylo.py`**

-    *Description:* Homebrewed Phylogenetic Module.
-Required by some of the preceeding scripts.
+    *Description:* A home brewed phylogenetic module.
+Required by some of the preceding scripts.

     *Requirements:* Python version 2.6 with module Numpy.